 Boasts rich, bold flavor that appeals to serious espresso lovers.
 Avid customers refer to the flavor as strong and intense.
-Delicious black or combined with a little frothed milk.
-50 capsules per pack.
+Delicious either black or combined with a little frothed milk.
+Includes 50 capsules per pack.

-Short 3.5 oz. shots, and some consumers wish the capsules made larger brews.
+Short, 1.35-ounce shots.
 Not a good pick for espresso connoisseurs who prefer dark, full-bodied shots.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.